shushe-png/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 **Derivation of the Equations of Motion:**

-For a projectile launched with an initial velocity $ v_0 $ at an angle $ \theta $ from the horizontal, we decompose the motion into horizontal and vertical components:
+For a projectile launched with an initial velocity  $v_0$ at an angle  $theta$ from the horizontal, we decompose the motion into horizontal and vertical components:

 - **Horizontal motion:**
   $$